Gh0ul5lay3r-91/Cycling-101/README.md

 * Beginner Cyclist
     * Equipment
-        * As a cyclist, I want to know where I can upgrade my equioment, so that my journeys can be more comfortable.
+        * As a beginner cyclist, I want to know where I can upgrade my equipment, so that my journeys can be more comfortable.
-        * As a cyclist, I want to know where I can buy spare parts.
+        * As a beginner cyclist, I want to know where I can buy spare parts.
-        * As a cyclist, I want to know where the nearest store is, so that i can go buy equipment.
+        * As a beginner cyclist, I want to know where the nearest store is, so that I can go buy equipment.
     * Route
-        * As a cyclist, I want to know what new routes I could take.
+        * As a beginner cyclist, I want to know what new routes I could take.
-        * As a cyclist, I want to know what level the route is, so I dont over do it.
+        * As a beginner cyclist, I want to know what level the route is, so I dont over do it.
     * Contacts
-        * As a cyclist, I want to sign up so I can give details to other new cyclists.
+        * As a beginner cyclist, I want to sign up so I can give details to other new cyclists.

 Wireframes were made for both desktop design and web design.
 The structure and layout was decided in these wireframes.
 Which can be found here: